ShekinahMaxwell/osTicket-Prereq_Installation/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+What is osTicket? osTicket is essentially a widely used, free Help Desk ticketing sytem to help steamline customer service and support.<br/>

 <h2>Environments and Technologies Used</h2>